Brown Law Office

 Lawyer Lorie Brown | Lawyer Licensing

-Brown Law Office is a national law firm with its principal office in Indianapolis, Indiana, as well as relationships with nurse attorneys and other attorneys throughout the country.
-We can serve you in person, by phone or Skype.
+Brown Law Office is a national law firm with its principal office in Indianapolis, Indiana, and is also licensed in Illinois, Kentucky and California.
+We also have relationships with nurse attorneys and other attorneys throughout the country.
+We can serve you in person, by phone, Zoom or Skype.

 TRU tv American BroadcastingCompanyAbout.comTAANAIndyStarAllNurses